netlify/netlify-plugin-gatsby/README.md

 You should also install the Gatsby plugin [gatsby-plugin-netlify](https://www.gatsbyjs.org/plugins/gatsby-plugin-netlify/).
-This is required for SSR pages, and adds support for Gatsby redirects and asset caching rules:
+This is required for SSR and DSG pages, and adds support for Gatsby redirects and asset caching rules:

 1. Add the package as a dependency: